J2688534/J2688534/README.md

 🤖 Graduate of the **ALX AICE Program**, where I explored the real-world power of AI tools and prompt engineering.

 ### 💡 About Me
-- ✅ ALX Back-End & AICE Program Graduate
+- ✅ ALX Back-End,Front-End & AICE Program Graduate
 - 🧰 Stack: Django • Python • JavaScript • HTML/CSS • PostgreSQL • Git
 - 🎨 Also skilled in **Figma** for UI/UX design and prototyping
 - 🌍 From hospitality to full-stack dev—bringing people skills to code